ROS2 Plugin

 [] |

-Rules for subscribing Topics |
+Rules when subscribing to Topics |

-sub_topics_options[i].topic_name |
+sub_topics_options[i].use_serialized |

 sub_topics_options[i].qos.history |